Harry Bloom

-Harry Saul Bloom (1 January 1913 – 28 July 1981) was a South African journalist, novelist, activist and lecturer.
+Harry Saul Bloom (born Solomon Harris Bloom; 1 January 1913 – 28 July 1981) was a South African journalist, novelist, activist and lecturer.

 Early life and career

 Solomon Harris Bloom was born into a Jewish South African family.
 He was educated at the University of the Witwatersrand, obtaining his law degree in 1937.
 He subsequently became an advocate in Johannesburg.
 In 1940, he married Beryl Cynthia Gordon, after knowing her three weeks, and they moved to London, living in Old Compton Street during the Blitz.
 Writing under the pseudonyms Walter and Beryl Storm (to avoid anti-Semitism), they worked as war correspondents during the Second World War, and covered the Nuremberg trials after the war.